-All premises liability claims in California are governed by a stringent statute of limitations to timely bring an action.
-This is the length of time that a victim has to bring a lawsuit after you identify the injury and the hazard that harmed the victim.
-It’s critical to stay on top of your statute of limitations, as the courts tend to dismiss cases filed after it.
-There are only a few exceptions to the rule and you will normally only have six months to file a government claim against liable entities after the injury occurred.
+A stringent statute of limitations governs all premises liability claims in California to bring timely action.
+This is the length of time a victim has to bring a lawsuit after you identify the injury and the hazard that harmed the victim.
+Staying on top of your statute of limitations is critical, as the courts tend to dismiss cases filed after it.
+There are only a few exceptions to the rule, and you will typically only have six months to file a government claim against liable entities after the injury occurred.

-In California, a dangerous condition / premises liability case has a two-year statute of limitations from the date of the accident (California Code of Civil Procedure Section 335.1).
-In most situations, you must file your claim within two years after the incident in order to have grounds for a viable lawsuit.
-If you did not discover your harm until after the statute of limitations runs out your legal options!
+In California, a dangerous condition/premises liability case has a two-year statute of limitations from the date of the accident (California Code of Civil Procedure Section 335.1).
+In most situations, you must file your claim within two years after the incident to have grounds for a viable lawsuit.
+If you did not discover your harm until after the statute of limitations, your legal options!

 Schedule a Free Consultation With Premises Liability Attorney in Torrance Today

-Our Torrance premises liability attorneys can assist you and your family in seeking fair compensation for a property owner’s negligence or carelessness.
-For decades, we have been assisting accident victims with personal injury and wrongful death claims.
+Our Torrance premises liability attorneys can assist you and your family seek fair compensation for a property owner’s negligence or carelessness.
+For decades, we have helped accident victims with personal injury and wrongful death claims.
 During a free consultation with a qualified Torrance premises liability lawyer at our local law firm, you can discuss the dollars you think your case is worth.

-Injury victims can call an experienced attorney today by dialing (424) 999-7246!
-Fee free to use our hassle-free website contact form for faster service where telephone service is not optimal, etc.
+Injury victims can call an experienced attorney at (424) 999-7246!
+Feel free to use our hassle-free website contact form for faster service where telephone service is not optimal, etc.

 Call now before the injured party waives their right to recover compensation from a reckless or careless property owner under the statute of limitations.

-We’ll make sure the liable party is held legally responsible for any dangerous condition or problem when you put our vast years of experience to work for you.
+We’ll ensure the liable party is held legally responsible for any dangerous condition or problem when you put our vast years of experience to work for you.